anandology/python-practice-book/source/iterators.rst

     print take(5, squares()) # prints [1, 4, 9, 16, 25]

 Another interesting example involves the generation of fibonacci numbers.
-Using recursion to generate a large fibonacci number will take a very long time and is requires additional space.
+Using recursion to generate a large fibonacci number will take a very long time and requires additional space.
 However, an implementation using a generator yields quick results.
 Consider the following::

 	def fibonacci_generator():